jackwadden/ANMLZoo/RandomForest/code/README.md

-# automatize - Random Foreset Automata Generator
+# automatize - RF Automata Generator

 The Random Forest automata generator, **automatize.py**, is an Object-Oriented style Python script which will generate an ANML file compatible with the Micron Automata Processor(AP).